The Square Set: History

 The band combined soul vocals and jazz organ (with the Hammond organ growing in popularity at the time) with rock bass and drums.
 The Hammond sound can be heard on most of The Square Set songs.

 The previously unreleased 'Silence Is Golden' had a makeover with Graham Beggs at the helm and was released on Gallos Continental label in or about March 1967.
 It reached number 4 on the Springbok radio charts in August 1967.
 This led to the release of the band's first full album, 'Silence Is Golden'.

 'That's What I Want', a song first recorded by UK group The Marauders in 1963, was also recorded by The Ronnie Singer Sound, a Cape Town band Marks had previously worked with.
 The latter version was given to The Square Set to record.
 The song was changed to accommodate the lineup and added to the 'Silence Is Golden' album.
 This song was later released in South America on the Decca label and rose to number 1 in Brazil, Argentina 1971 and number 1 in Portugal in 1972.

 The band went on to record a follow-up album, Loving You is Sweeter than Ever, with the original members, but then the band took a break.
 Nol Klinkhamer went to study jazz at Berklee college of music in California, after which Nol Klinkhamer and Neville Whitmill were joined by Johnny Boshoff and Tony Moore on Bass and drums to record Those Many Feelings in 1972, an album influenced by contemporary jazz rock musicians like Michael Colombier.

-Derek has released a memoir called 'That's What I Want' on Amazon.
-The book encompasses the lives and times in personal detail of exactly what transpired during his time with The Square Set.
-The story continues from 1958 to 2018 5 decades of live and recorded performance during the SA apartheid era as well as The Mandela era.
-Derek on recommendation from drummer and friend Dave Evans also on the insistence of Gordon Mackay in 2013 to reform the band.
-A difficult decision without the original founder member each deceased.

-The reformed band went on to show success as the music never died.
-A resurgence in the band's popularity can be seen on YouTube with numerous videos uploaded by their worldwide fan base.
-The Best of The Square Set cd was remastered and released on Apple music, Spotify, Amazon.

-With the advent of Derek's book, The Square Set will live on forever.